-Though Western beauty standards may be taking the world by storm, they still aren’t the norm everywhere.
-There are some cultures that take their beauty standards seriously, and sometimes it can seem a bit brutal!
+Western standards of beauty may be taking the world by storm, but they’re not the norm everywhere.
+Some cultures take their beauty standards seriously, and sometimes it can seem a bit brutal!

 The Himba people of northern Namibia slather themselves head to toe in a thick clay called “Otjize.”
 The “Otjize” is made from ochre, fat, and aromatic resin.
 When applied to the hair and body, it turns everything into an orange-ish red, which is supposed to symbolize blood.
 To the Himba people, blood is the essence of life.
 While this is a beauty standard, it actually serves a second purpose.
 The “Otjize” also helps protect their skin from the sun and heat!

-When a girl is becoming a woman in this Southern Ethiopian tribe, they will start the lip stretching or lip plating process.
-For the women of this tribe it is a very exciting time as it shows she is becoming a woman.
-Over a period of time she and her family will keep stretching her lip until it is about 8–20 cm in diameter.
-At that point, the woman will put a plate in her lip, which she takes great pride in decorating.
-The process is also important, as it is part of wedding rituals in their culture.
+When a girl starts the transition to womanhood in this Southern Ethiopian tribe, they start the process of lip stretching or lip plating.
+Over a period of time, she and her family will stretch her lip until it is about 8–20 cm in diameter.
+Once her lip reaches the right size, the woman puts in a plate, which she takes great pride in decorating.
+The process is also an important part of wedding rituals in their culture.

 Most of the time, when people have crooked teeth in Western cultures, they pay thousands of dollars to get them fixed.
 The exact opposite is true in Japan, where women pay to have their teeth crooked.
 This beauty standard is known as “Yaeba” which translates into “double tooth” in Japanese.
 The trend started with Japanese pop stars, but women with crooked teeth have been thought to be alluring in Japan for a while.
 The whole trend defies normal beauty standards, and celebrates the beauty in having flaws.